What does it mean?

 Our programme, "Catalyst For Change" is an initiative focused on reaching out to local marginalised communities and charity organisations to create accessible options to attending our introduction to climbing sessions lead by one of our Catalyst Coaches at one of the 7 LCC centres around various boroughs in London.
 We're also working with these communities and organisations to create regularly guided group coaching sessions that allows for an ongoing developmental option for keen climbers who would love to improve their climbing and enjoy the social aspect indoor climbing creates.

 This initiative allows for up to 10 participants to attend a 60-minute climbing session for free - including gym entry, shoe hire and the session being lead by a Catalyst Coach.

-We are aware that when working with different groups, having a broad range of male and female coaches is necessary and we have already been diversifying our team as a whole but also to aid in making this program truly inclusive throughout.
+We are aware that when working with different groups, having a diversified range of male and female coaches is necessary as such we are constantly working with this at the forefront as we continue to expand our team of Catalyst Coaches.